Part I due by 11:59 p.m. on Thursday, March 5, 2026.

 Some of the hints for the previous problems also apply here.

-to solve a similar problem.
-The results of the query should be new
+expression to solve a similar problem.
+The result of the query should

-child element of a person born in 1960
+one for the name child element of a person who has directed

-for each Oscar won by the person (if any), a new element
+for each top-grossing movie directed by the person, a new element

-that has as its value the year and type of the
+of type top_grosser that has as its value the name and earnings

 For example:

-child elements in increasing order by the year.
+top_grosser child elements in ascending order by the name

 Some of the hints for the previous problems also apply here.